• Skip to primary navigation

 Professional Summary

-Ty Werdel, Ph.D. is a Vice Chancellor’s Postdoctoral Fellow in the Texas A&M University Department of Rangeland, Wildlife and Fisheries Management.
+Ty Werdel, Ph.D., is an assistant professor in the Texas A&M University Department of Rangeland, Wildlife and Fisheries Management.
 Werdel’s research interests include the fields of wildlife management, encompassing threatened and endangered to big game species, as well as landscape ecology.
 His work addresses questions that provide insight (i.e., management implications, conservation status, restoration opportunities) into the relationships between wildlife, native environments and contemporary, human-modified landscapes.
 He is committed to fostering a diverse learning environment to promote stewardship of natural resources and the training of future wildlife professionals.

 • View publications on Google Scholar